Student Leave Of Absence Policy

 - For absences within the two consecutive quarters (short-term), please reference the Military Short Term Leave Policy.

 Since students usually maintain their catalog rights, courses completed at other institutions must have received prior approval in order to be transferred back to CSU, San Bernardino.
-Therefore, a student must also file a concurrent enrollment form with the Office of Records, Registration and Evaluations (UH-171 -- (909) 537-5200) to obtain that approval.
-Failure to file a concurrent enrollment form may result in coursework not being accepted and revised G.E. and major requirements being required.
+Therefore, a student must also file a concurrent enrollment form with the Office of the Registrar (UH-171 -- (909) 537-5200) to obtain that approval.
+Failure to file a concurrent enrollment form may result in coursework not being accepted and revised General Education and major requirements being required.

-Returning from Approved Leave of Absence : When students plan to return from their leave, a readmission form, available through the Office of Records, Registration and Evaluations (UH-171 -- (909) 537-5200), must be submitted within the filing period for the quarter of return.
+Returning from Approved Leave of Absence : When students plan to return from their leave, a readmission form, available through the Office of the Registrar (UH-171 -- (909) 537-5200), must be submitted within the filing period for the semester of return.
 No application fee will be assessed for leaves of absence that meet the terms of the leave agreement.